mjscivier/AndroidAPS-2/README.md

 The total daily dose used in the above equation is generally weighted 40% to the 7 day average and 60% to the extrapolation from the pump data.
 There are some special cases where this isn't applied.
 These are:

-*When the time is earlier than 5am and the pump TDD is greater than 7 day TDD*
+* *When the time is earlier than 5am and the pump TDD is greater than 7 day TDD*
-*When the time is earlier than 7am and the pump TDD is less than 80% of 7 day TDD"
+* *When the time is earlier than 7am and the pump TDD is less than 80% of 7 day TDD*

 In both these cases, a value of 80% of TDD is used in the caluclation.